Are there criteria for which women can safely have their babies at the Birth Center?

 How long is the postpartum stay at the Birth Center?

 The postpartum stay is intended to ensure that mother and baby are well and stable before they return home.
-This can be as short as 4-6 hours or up to 23 hours.
+This can be as short as 4-6 hours.
+If there is a medical reason for the mother or baby to remain at the Birth Center longer than 12 hours, this time frame can be lengthened.
 Most women prefer the idea of returning to their own home and bed for the quality rest and relaxation that it brings.
 The midwives prepare families for what to expect after the baby is born and you and your baby will return to the center to be checked in the first few days after birth.

 Are childbirth classes available?